 Find a spot on the steps in front of Mary and enjoy the panoramas of Santiago’s sprawling, mountain-ringed metropolis.

-Cerro San Cristobal is an awesome spot to catch sunset, just be sure not to miss the last funicular like we did: it’s a long walk back down in the dark.
+Cerro San Cristóbal is an awesome spot to catch sunset — just be sure not to miss the last ride down like we did, unless you fancy a long walk back in the dark.

 In a region famous for earthquakes, the Chilean sense of humour (or irony) is obviously at play in the name of one of the country’s most popular drinks: the Terremoto, which literally translates as ‘earthquake’.